To get certified to teach in Texas:

 You are required to complete a fingerprint check for $49 (initial payment through the TEA online application portal), and any criminal history you have will be evaluated on a case by case basis by the TEA.

 Now that you know the steps, use our free app to keep track of application deadlines and best practices.

-Just select your program to get reminders, pointers and 1-on-1 advice.
+Just select your program to get reminders and pointers.

 Enter your email to get the updates that matter.